 When a priori initial attitude information for example an initial quaternion or a restriction within the celestial sphere, is supplied by the ground the capability is referred as Assisted Attitude determination

-Annex IOutputs
+The set of core commands defined in Annex I should be used.

+When a priori initial attitude information for example an initial quaternion or a restriction within the celestial sphere, is supplied by the ground the capability is referred as Assisted Attitude determination.

+Outputs

 A sensor with autonomous attitude determination shall have the minimum outputs: